varuas/MLFND-PredictingBostonHousingPrices/README.md

 Since the main goal of this project is to construct a working model which has the capability of predicting the value of houses, we will need to separate the dataset into **features** and the **target variable**.
 The **features**, `'RM'`, `'LSTAT'`, and `'PTRATIO'`, give us quantitative information about each data point.
 The **target variable**, `'MEDV'`, will be the variable we seek to predict.
 These are stored in `features` and `prices`, respectively.

-### Implementation: Calculate Statistics
+### Descriptive Statistics

 The code cells below implement the following :
-- Calculate the minimum, maximum, mean, median, and standard deviation of `'MEDV'`, which is stored in `prices`.
+- Calculates the minimum, maximum, mean, median, and standard deviation of `'MEDV'`, which is stored in `prices`.
-- Store each calculation in their respective variable.
+- Calculates correlation and plot scatter plots.
-- Calculate correlation and plot scatter plots.
+- Plots a histogram of the features

 ```python